 For a place in the North that’s open year-round and good for winter hiking, you can go to the Fort Collins Poudre River Canyon with some of the top hiking trials near Fort Collins.

 The Hewlett Gulch Trail is easily accessible to people/pets of all shapes and sizes and can either be a very easy out-and-back walk or a more intense 8.3-mile hike around the loop.

 Most of the trail runs along Gordon Creek, making it a great place for dogs who love the water – beware that there may be a few creek crossings, so wear waterproof boots if you’ve got them.

 For another moderate and accessible romp through the forest with your pup in northern Colorado, check out the beautiful Arapaho Bend Natural Area, which is located right off of 1-25.

 Despite its proximity to the highway, you will feel immersed in nature as soon as you park your car and start hiking.

 There is an easy 2-mile loop around the pond where you and your pooch are sure to enjoy watching the local wildlife (over 80 species of birds call the pond home).
 If you’re up for an overnight adventure, the Arapaho Bend natural area also offers dog-friendly camping year-round.

-Unfortunately, most National Parks in the U.S. do not allow dogs in the backcountry, meaning you’ll have to leave Fido behind on some of the most alluring hikes available in the west.
+Unfortunately, most National Parks in the U.S. do not allow dogs on trails, meaning you’ll have to leave Fido behind on some of the most alluring hikes available in the west.

 However, if you’re looking for a place similar to Rocky Mountain National Park (RMNP) where you and your dog can explore together, I highly recommend traveling to Pingree Park in the Poudre River Canyon near Fort Collins.

 There you and your pup can complete a strenuous 13-mile alpine hike to Emmaline Lake, gaining 2,135 feet in elevation as you go.
 Once you reach the top, you are rewarded with stellar views, just like you would see in RMNP.